brokensmile2103/init-void-shield/README.md

-# Init Void Shield – Zero-DB, Honeypot, Bot-Blocking
+# Init Void Shield – Zero-DB, Honeypot, Anti-Spam

 > 5-layer honeypot anti-spam for WordPress comments.
 Invisible to humans, a void to bots.